 How Do Tax brackets work?

 For example, if you are single and earn $50,000, you are in the 22% tax bracket.
 However, you do not pay the complete 22% on your taxable income.
-Essentially, your tax is calculated progressively from the tiniest percentage stepwise across the tax brackets.
+Essentially, your effective tax rate is calculated progressively from the smallest percentage stepwise across the federal tax brackets, ensuring that as your income tax return reflects accurate financial education.

 How to figure out your Tax bracket

-As an employee, a look at your w-2 form shows how much withholdings you get per paycheck.
+As an employee, reviewing your w-2 form helps you understand your average tax rate and the amount of tax withheld, crucial for preparing your income tax return.
 Similarly, a 1099 form helps with tax filing for the self-employed and independent contractors for non-employment income.

 In addition, whether you are an employee or self-employed, if you understand the calculation, you can figure out your tax bracket before filing.
 That way, you can easily plan your finances without owing the IRS and getting subjected to a tax audit.